Darrow87/phase-0/week-8/database-intro/my_solution.md

 9)SELECT region_name FROM states WHERE region_name LIKE "Central"
 10)SELECT state_name FROM states SELECT region_name FROM regions ORDER BY region_id ASC

+reflection
+1) Databases are for easily accesing onformation
+2) One to many is when you will have the same identifier corresponding to a larger group that will be repeating over and over again
+3) Primary key uniquely identify a record in the table, foreign key is a field in the table that is primary key in another table.
+4) you select it usong SELECT FROM and other syntax

  -->